GTonehour/wProjectDesktop/README.md

 - Opens a dedicated desktop for each project.

 ## Configuration
 Configuration folder will be in `%LocalAppData%\wProjectDesktop\config` by default.
-You can replace it by a custom one using the `-customConfig` parameter during installation (e.g., `.\Install.ps1 -customConfig "C:\MyCustomConfig"`).
+You can replace it by a custom one using the `-customConfig` parameter during installation (e.g., `.\Install.ps1 -customConfig "C:\MyCustomConfig"`), or by setting the `wPD_Config_Path` environment variable.

 ## Projects
 project.json